Eat less sugar during the holidays

 - Josephine, Massachusetts, US

-Each day for 30 days you'll receive a message from me to build the mindset that helps you make changes with sugar and other habits.
+Each day for 30 days you'll receive a message from me to build the mindset that helps you make changes with sugar.

 You'll listen and learn how to use self compassion in the daily, nitty gritty of your relationship with sugar so you can eat less sugar without being overwhelmed by perfectionism, stress, and trying too hard.